University-of-Adelaide-Bx-Masters/Genomics/Assignment/genomics_assignment.md

 ## Section 1 - [**5 marks**]

+Please answer the following questions relating to **the first two** clinical genomics practicals:

 1. List 5 annotations commonly added to a vcf that could be used to help filter down variants to a handful of diagnostic variants.
 Give a brief explanation of how each could help. **[2 marks]**

 2. You are helping a medical scientist find the disease-causing variant for a patient of Indigenous Australian descent.
 You find a variant in a candidate gene that matches the clinical phenotype, and look at its annotations to find its Gnomad frequency is 0.6%.
 What can the frequency of this variant tell you about the pathogenicity of the variant? **[1 mark]**